BEST way to fly

 Picture

-• By the end of the 13 weeks, you will have completed the Mission Scanner classroom training required to qualify you to ride in a CAP aircraft for your first two Mission Scanner training/qualification rides.
+• By the end of the twelve weeks, you will have completed the Mission Scanner classroom training required to qualify you to ride in a CAP aircraft for your first two Mission Scanner training/qualification rides.
 Training topics include Emergency Signals, Radio Communications, Use of Sectional Charts, Aircraft Controls and Instruments, CAP Search Patterns, and Crew Resource Management.

 • Our goal is to have you qualified to participate in a SAREX (Search And Rescue EXercise), get you into the air for at least two flights (we call them sorties), and get you fully qualified as an aircrew member and present you with shiny new "wings" to wear on your CAP uniform .